Media CenterThird Vatican Conference on Impact Investing to Explore How Impact Capital Can Help the Poor

-Attendees who will converge on the Vatican will hear about a variety of social enterprises and impact funds designed to do just that -- some will be examples of how investors can deploy their capital, others will be actively seeking funding ranging from commercial investment to blended finance, a combination of investment and philanthropy.
-All of the featured enterprises and funds use impact capital to sustainably provide goods, services and/or jobs to the very poor at scale.
+Attendees who will converge on the Vatican from all corners of the globe will hear about a variety of social enterprises and impact funds designed to do just that -- some will be examples of how investors can deploy their capital, others will be actively seeking funding ranging from commercial investment to blended finance, a combination of investment and philanthropy.
+All of the featured enterprises and funds use impact capital to sustainably provide goods, services, and/or jobs to the very poor at scale.

 Taking place on July 8-10 in Rome, the conference will draw leaders from the Catholic Church, business, banks, the investment world, academia, foundations, humanitarian organizations and many others interested in the issue.
 As in previous years, it will be co-hosted by the Dicastery for Promoting Integral Human Development (IHD) and Catholic Relief Services (CRS), the official overseas humanitarian agency of the Catholic community in the United States.

 "The first conference held in 2014 focused on the global Church’s involvement with impact investing.
 The second explored how the Church’s ministries could move toward sustainability with the help of private capital,” said Peter Cardinal Turkson, prefect of the IHD dicastery.
 “This year, with continued support from the Dicastery and CRS, we will look at very specific paths we can follow to increase capital used for impact investing, especially for the most poor and vulnerable among us, seeking commitments from all participants.”